 In general, the healthier you eat, the better your body will be at adapting and healing itself, so if you eat a lot of junk food and processed food, try switching to a more natural and plant-based diet.
 This should improve both your vertigo symptoms and your sleep.

 As we mentioned, some medications can help improve symptoms of vertigo.
 If your vertigo is causing you nausea before bed, for example, you might take an anti-nausea medication like Dramamine in order to get some better sleep.
 In addition, supplements20 such as magnesium and L-lysine are thought to improve both vertigo symptoms and sleep quality.
 Recent studies21 also point to vitamin D and calcium as promising effective treatments for vertigo, and they could help improve sleep22.

 Even though supplements are over-the-counter, we recommend always speaking to your doctor first to make sure it’s a good fit for you.

 Tips After Waking Up

 One of the most common triggers for BPPV is getting up out of bed due to sudden movements or changes in the head’s position that can cause the dislodged crystals in your inner ear to shift, leading you to feel dizzy or like you’re spinning.2

 To avoid this course of events, wake up slowly and move your head as little as possible.
 Be deliberate while moving gently from lying down, to sitting, to standing.
 Also, if you have a loud alarm clock, consider switching to an alarm that wakes you up with natural light or music.
 This way, you will wake up more gently and may minimize the risk of jerking your head.

 Frequently Asked Questions

-How long does it last?
+How long does vertigo last?